YingruWuGit/bisulfite/README.md

 This is an optional step.
 If the dataset contains sequences with different bisulfite accessible patches, then "clustering.py" is needed to divide the whole dataset into multiple groups.

 In the "example" folder, the csv file "dsid_C_1461.csv" is a dataset needs to be divided into clusters.
 It's first column `id` is the id of each sequence and the last column `feq` is the frequency of each sequence.
-It's first row contains the location sites.
+It's first row contains the location indices.

 "clustering.py" needs two arguments: